 The AIJA conducts regular courses and seminars on topics designed to assist judges and magistrates in updating their skills and knowledge.
 These have included topics such as case management, long trial management, forensic psychology and the use of technology in the justice system.

-The AIJA conducts a biennial Masters Conference and a biennial seminar for Appellate Judges.
+The AIJA conducts a biennial seminar for Appellate Judges.